Überblick über das Nachtleben em St. Pete e Clearwater

 Popular Watering Holes

 There are quite a few spots in St. Pete/Clearwater that have become local treasures over the years, each for their own reason.
 Flanagan’s Irish Pub in Dunedin is renowned for its St. Paddy’s Day festivities.
-Brown Boxer Clearwater Beach is the place to watch the game.
 If it’s a classic beachside dive bar experience you seek, head to Shadrack’s on Historic Eighth Avenue in Pass-a-Grille Beach for some cheap beer and a few rounds of pool.
 A friendly dive with a nautical theme, Shipwreck Bar in Clearwater Beach serves up strong drinks into the wee hours.
 In St. Pete Beach, Swigwam is a good spot to grab a nightcap if you happen to be out after midnight.
 And at O’Maddy’s in Gulfport, there’s karaoke every night (need we say more?).

 A string of late-night clubs make St. Pete the place to be out-and-about after dark.

-A string of late-night spots make downtown St. Pete the place for a night on the town, and few epitomize this more than MacDinton’s on First Avenue North, a lively pub that’s the informal epicenter of the nightlife scene.
-Just around the corner is Ruby’s Elixir, a beloved spot that features great live music (usually jazz) in an intimate setting.
-Steps away on Central Ave., other notables include Five Bucks Drinkery, the Crafty Squirrel and clubbier LUX Bar and Lounge.
-A storied live music venue on the same block, Ringside Cafe hosts live music lineups that never disappoint – and it’s just steps away from Jannus Live, the courtyard venue that hosts national touring acts.
-Park & Rec is a lively place to get nostalgic, where old-school arcade games and outdoor yard games invite hours of fun (tip: order one of the decadent adult milkshakes).
+A string of late-night spots make downtown St. Pete the place for a night on the town.
+Ruby’s Elixir is a beloved spot that features great live music (usually jazz) in an intimate setting.
+Steps away on Central Ave., other notables include Five Bucks Drinkery and the Crafty Squirrel.
+And just around the corner, you'll find Jannus Live, the courtyard venue that hosts national touring acts.

 A couple playing pool at a bar during the night.